MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-accelerators.md

 ## Override default keyboard behavior

-Some controls have keyboard accelerators that handled the keystrokes and, as a consequence, the app keyboard accelerators won't be executed when the focus is on these controls.
-For example, the TextBox control has built-in keyboard accelerator Control+C  for copying the selected text.
-When the focus is on the TextBox, and the user presses Control+C, only this keyboard accelerator will be executed.
-Others Control+C Keyboard Accelerators created using this API are ignored.

-To override this built-in keyboard accelerator, the PreviewKeyDown API should be used.

-Here is a sample that overrides the behavior of Control+C on Textblock:
+Some controls have built-in keyboard accelerators that override any app-defined accelerator when that control has focus.
+For example, when a TextBox has focus, the Control+C accelerator only copies the currently selected text (no other functionality is executed).

+While we don't recommend overriding default control behaviors due to user familiarity and expectations, in some cases you might need to override a control's built-in keyboard accelerator functionality.
+The following example shows how to override the Control+C keyboard accelerator behavior for a TextBox using PreviewKeyDown:

 ``` csharp
  private void TextBlock_PreviewKeyDown(object sender, KeyRoutedEventArgs e)